crate/crate-docs-theme/README.rst

 Configuration
 -------------

-The Crate documentation is composed of multiple separate documentation projects, seemlessly interlinked via the Crate docs theme.
+The Crate.io documentation is composed of multiple separate documentation projects, seamlessly interlinked via the Crate docs theme.

 To use the theme, add this line to your Sphinx ``conf.py`` file::